 Treatments For Peritonitis In Dogs

 Treatment for peritonitis in dogs may begin with hospitalization if the condition is serious.
-Dogs may be given intravenous fluids, and if nutritional support is needed, a feeding tube may be placed into the digestive tract, or feedings may be administered via injection.
+The vet may give the dog intravenous fluids, and if the dog needs nutritional support, the vet may then place a feeding tube into the digestive tract or administer feedings via injection.

 Depending on the severity and cause of the condition, the vet may need to perform surgery.
 This is especially true in cases where a bacterial infection or chemical contamination is the cause of the peritonitis.

 Surgery for these conditions involves flushing the abdomen with saline.
 However, many dogs don’t recover from this kind of peritonitis, as it is quite life-threatening.